Identity protection

 Fig 6: Identity protection events in the Analytics section

 You can use search values to narrow results.
-Supported values are TIME, RISK, REASON, and USER.
+Supported values are TIME, RISK, REASON, and USER or use visual filters.

 Example: